perladvent/perldotcom/content/article/_pub_2002_06_19_mod_perl.md

          Errors: total 299 client-timo 299 socket-timo 0 connrefused 0 connreset 0
          Errors: fd-unavail 0 addrunavail 0 ftab-full 0 other 0

-#### [Benchmarking Response Times With http\_load]{#benchmarking_response_times_with_http_load}
+#### <span id="benchmarking_response_times_with_http_load">Benchmarking Response Times With http\_load</span>

 `http_load` is yet another utility that does Web server load testing.
 It can simulate a 33.6 modem connection (*-throttle*) and allows you to provide a file with a list of URLs, which we be fetched randomly.
 You can specify how many parallel connections to run using the *-parallel N* option, or you can specify the number of requests to generate per second with *-rate N* option.
 Finally, you can tell the utility when to stop by specifying either the test time length (*-seconds N*) or the total number of fetches (*-fetches N*).

 A sample run with the file *urls* including:

       http://www.example.com/foo/
       http://www.example.com/bar/

 We ask to generate three requests per second and run for only two seconds.
 Here is the generated output:

       % ./http_load -rate 3 -seconds 2 urls
       http://www.example.com/foo/: check-connect SUCCEEDED, ignoring